(by Katy Keck)

 The tetrazzini ingredients scream 1960s, and I have updated the recipe somewhat.
 While I rarely cook this way these days, it will always taste like home.

 Katy Keck is a food stylist and chef based in New York City and Grand Haven, Michigan.
 She is a past president of Infinite Family, an international non-profit that mentors South African teens affected by HIV/AIDS, and a board member of CWS, an organization involved in hunger relief and support for immigrants and refugees.
-She can be found at katykeck.com, PalatePassionPurpose.com, and @katykeck.
+She also produces a line of small-batch chile crisps called oo'mämē.
+She can be found at katykeck.com, on Instagram, and at PalatePassionPurpose.com.

 4 oz. butter, divided